kgracekennedy/ActivityDataWearableTechnology/README.md

 #Activity Data Taken from Wearable Technology
 ==============================

-This is a repo for cleaning and organizing motion data collected by the Samsung Galaxy S Smartphone to prepare it for analysis.
+This is a repo for cleaning and organizing motion data collected by the Samsung Galaxy S II Smartphone to prepare it for analysis.

 ##Included in the Repo
 * BackgroundInfo folder with extra files about the project and dataset.